j-m-mueller/Data-Science-ML-Notebook/README.md

 - a small template to use the model for actual predictions

 *Note:* Due to reasons of simplicity, the notebook does not contain advanced methods like K-fold cross-validation, feature interactions, grid search, etc. Its main purpose is to demonstrate some basic tools and procedures.

+Designed for TensorFlow version 1.8.0rc and Keras version 2.2.4.